ShiinaManatsu/MMD4UnityTools/README.md

 ![alt text][menu1]

-*Update: Now you can find the menu item in both title bar and right click context menu.
+*1.1.0.1 Update: Now you can find the menu item in both title bar and right click context menu.

 ![alt text][menu2]